emmiiorji/kittycare_frontend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Shout out to <a href="https://bitbucket.org/kittycare/kittycare_backend">Kitty Care</a> from where this project was cloned from
+Shout out to <a href="https://bitbucket.org/kittycare/kittycare_backend">Kitty Care</a> from where this project was cloned

 <p align="right">(<a href="#readme-top">back to top</a>)</p>